 The Vestry is a committee of elected individuals who meet monthly to discuss the administration of the parish in conjunction with the clergy.
 As parish leaders they work to engage and energize the parish and provide a vision for the future.
 They also are managers, assisting in the planning, organizing, staffing and monitoring of parish resources.
 A Senior Warden and Junior Warden are elected to serve as officers of the church organization.
 The Vestry meets the 4th Tuesday of the month.

 Sr. Warden: Joe Morelli, Jr. Warden: Fred Schram

-Nancy Demary serves as our Parish Administrator
+Nancy Demary is our Parish Administrator.

 Barb Owad serves as our Treasurer and

 Rich Marion as Assistant Treasurer.

 Liz Day serves our organist and choir director.
 Pat Greenhall also serves as organist.